 My hon.
-Friend is being very generous.
+Friend is being very generous in giving way.
 He is making such an important speech, and I congratulate him on calling this debate.
 One of my constituents wrote to me about how she was diagnosed as autistic in her 40s and the struggle she had in getting past her doctor.
 She said that once she had that diagnosis, it was life-changing, because she could understand that she was not lazy, weird or anything else; she was autistic.
 She wrote to me to say that she believes there is a need for greater training of GPs to spot the signs of autism.
 Does my hon.
 Friend agree?

 My hon.
 Friend makes an excellent point.
 Sometimes the behaviours for autism in women and girls are not picked up as much as they are in boys, because they do not always display the behaviours that would lead someone to detect autism.
 I wish her constituent well for the future.